• ROENFR

 c) in case of death;

-d) as a result of prohibition, by final decision, of the right to hold a position or to exercise a profession or to carry out an activity of the nature used for committing the crime;
+d) as a result of the prohibition, by final decision, of the right to hold a position or to exercise a profession or to carry out an activity of the nature of that used for committing the crime;

 e) in the situation where the organization that appointed him requests his revocation;